Yanjun Wang Sells 800 Shares of SEA (NYSE:SE) Stock

-Sea Limited Sponsored ADR (NYSE:SE - Get Free Report) insider Yanjun Wang sold 800 shares of the business's stock in a transaction dated Monday, May 11th.
-The shares were sold at an average price of $83.74, for a total value of $66,992.00.
-Following the completion of the sale, the insider directly owned 18,000 shares of the company's stock, valued at $1,507,320.
-The trade was a 4.26% decrease in their ownership of the stock.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Sea Limited Sponsored ADR (NYSE:SE - Get Free Report) insider Yanjun Wang sold 800 shares of the business's stock in a transaction on Wednesday, May 13th.
+The shares were sold at an average price of $94.63, for a total value of $75,704.00.
+Following the sale, the insider owned 16,400 shares in the company, valued at approximately $1,551,932.
+The trade was a 4.65% decrease in their ownership of the stock.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.

 Yanjun Wang also recently made the following trade(s):